diegopdomingos/nanodegree/CarND-Traffic-Sign-Classifier-Project/writeup.md

 Here is an example of a traffic sign image before and after grayscaling.

+![alt_text][image4]
 ![alt text][image2]

 I failed trying to put some augmented images due to lack of knowledge using tensorflow.
-I did try some tensors like tf.image.random_contrast, tf.image.random_hue, etc. This not worked as expected since I'm not familiar with this functions.
+I did try some tensors like tf.image.random_contrast, tf.image.random_hue, etc. This not worked as expected since I'm not familiar with this functions and the tests didn't improved with these new images.
+However, because the orientation matters, there are some extra work that we need to do: once if you flip an sign, this can change the class of this image and it must be managed to not create bad data on our set.